Saffoora-M/SampleDotNetWebApp/README.md

 ### Next steps

-My next aim is to automate the provisioning of the entire infrastructure in Azure through HashiCorp Terraform.
+My next target is to automate the provisioning of the entire infrastructure in Azure through HashiCorp Terraform.